Student Conduct Code

 (e) Explain the conduct review procedures;

-(f) Explain the accused's rights and responsibilities in the conduct review process; and
+(f) Explain the accused's and the complainant's rights and responsibilities in the conduct review process; and

 (g) Explain possible penalties under the student conduct code.